 - Card effects might be preceded by costs, triggering conditions, play restrictions or permissions, and/or targeting requirements.
-Such elements are not considered effects. - Once an ability is initiated, players must resolve as much of each aspect of its effect as they are able, unless the effect uses the word "may." - When a non-targeting effect attempts to engage a number of entities (such as "search the top 10 cards of your conflict deck") that exceeds the number of entities that currently exist in the specified game area, the effect engages as many entities as possible. - The expiration of a lasting effect (or the cessation of a constant ability) is not considered to be generating a game state change by a card effect. - If an ability instructs a player to pick among multiple effects, an effect that has the potential to change the game state must be picked.
+Such elements are not considered effects. - Once an ability is initiated, players must resolve as much of each aspect of its effect as they are able, unless the effect uses the word "may." - ♦ When a non-targeting effect attempts to engage a number of entities (such as "search the top 10 cards of your conflict deck") that exceeds the number of entities that currently exist in the specified game area, the effect engages as many entities as possible. - The expiration of a lasting effect (or the cessation of a constant ability) is not considered to be generating a game state change by a card effect. - If an ability instructs a player to pick among multiple effects, an effect that has the potential to change the game state must be picked. - Unless an effect uses the word "then" or the phrase "if you do," all effects of a card ability are resolved simultaneously.
+The decision whether to resolve any optional effects (usually indicated by the word "may") is made before applying the results of the ability's effects.